project-imprimis/libprimis/doc/engine.md

 ### 1.3 Conventions and Units

+#### 1.3.1 Distances

 Distance is always in the unit of cube units ("cubits"), which is the size of a gridpower 0 cube, when not specified.
 This distance is equal to an eighth of a meter, 12.5 centimeters, or approximately five inches (to within a couple %).

+#### 1.3.2 Coordinates

+Octree nodes, in particular, are always positive and the origin is located at the bottom northwest corner of the map; the coordinates count upwards as you move more southerly or easterly from that point.

+The engine uses a **left-handed** coordinate system, which is the opposite chirality from typical 3D coordinate systems used in math and engineering.
+This means that the positive orientation is clockwise, and cross products follow the left hand rule.
+This makes the game's coordinates follow the compass orientation well and is perhaps more intuitive for those used to maps where degrees count clockwise, but be aware that the usual identities for right handed systems are mirrored in this coordinate system.

+Zero yaw degrees in the engine's coordinate system is facing along the +y axis;
+the +x axis is at 270 degrees (or to the left side of the y axis, hence the name of the coordinate system); pitch is measured as an altitude where 0 degrees is the horizon, the +z axis is at 90 degrees, and the -z axis is at -90 degrees.

+Position coordinates for valid geometry is always positive, as all cubes must be placed NE of the origin, located in the lower SE corner of the map.
+This should somewhat simplify coordinate calculations, but is mostly there because the root octree node is most easily represented with a corner at (0,0,0) rather than trying to be centered.
+As a result, larger maps will have their greater extent at larger coordinates; a smaller map will occupy the SE corner of a larger map.

+#### 1.3.3 Colors

 Colors which are defined past 0xFFFFFF (hex color for white) are generally passed as a set of three paramaters `R G B` where `1.0 1.0 1.0` is 0xFFFFFF.
 These colors tend to have `1.0 1.0 1.0` as the default and are expected to vary upwards as much as downwards in practice.

-The world has a set of observer-indepenent coordinates, with 0 degrees set as world north.
-As with standard cardinal directions, 90 degrees is East, 180 is South, and 270 degrees is West.
-The pitch angle, when relevant, is measured as an inclination (the horizon is at 0 degrees and straight up is 90 degrees);
-angles count clockwise such that an observer rotating from N to E increases their yaw angle by 90 degrees (as with E -> S, S -> W, etc.).

-Octree nodes, in particular, are always positive and the origin is located at the bottom northwest corner of the map; the coordinates count upwards as you move more southerly or easterly from that point.

 # 2. World